How to get anonymous car insurance quotes

 What information do I need to get a car insurance quote?

-In most situations, auto insurers require a handful of personalized details when providing rates for recommended coverage.
-Looking at these variables helps the insurance company to estimate the financial risk associated with insuring any given customer and vehicle.
+In most situations, auto insurers require at least a handful of personalized details when providing car insurance quotes for coverage.
+These variables help the insurance company estimate the financial risk associated with insuring any given customer and vehicle.

-• Driver's license: Your driver’s license is used both as proof of identity and proof that you are legally permitted to drive.
-While this won’t necessarily impact your quote, it is often necessary in order to obtain a quote.
+- Driver's license: Your driver’s license is used both as proof of identity and proof that you are legally permitted to drive.
+While this won’t necessarily impact your quote, it is often necessary to obtain a quote.

-• Vehicle information: The year, make and model of your car are generally required.
+- Vehicle information: The year, make and model of your car are generally required to obtain a quote, and your specific vehicle identification number (VIN) will be required when you are ready to purchase a policy.
 Vehicles have different safety ratings and repair or replacement costs which factor into how expensive a car is to insure.

-• Coverage limits and types: The type of coverage you want on your policy and the limits on those coverage options are needed to calculate a quote.
+- Coverage limits and types: The type of coverage you want on your policy and the limits on those coverage options are needed to calculate any quote, even an initial one.
+Generally speaking, your premiums will go up when you request higher coverage limits or transition from liability-only to comprehensive policy coverage.

 Can you get an anonymous car insurance quote?